How to Select a Reputable Home Contractor

 • Verify insurance coverage: at least $1M liability + active worker’s compensation.

-• Review online ratings and reviews.
+• Review online ratings such as Trustpilot and Google reviews.

 • Call multiple references, asking about timelines, workmanship, and issue resolution.